CanPacis/vedia/readme.md

 ### Push to/Pop from stacks

-After creating your stack you can push 32 bit integers to it using push operator:
+After creating your stack you can push 32 bit integers to it using the push operator:

 ```
 420->your-stack-name